 While it appears as if image reproductions increased at the end of the eighteenth century, this evident trend is merely an artifact of the increasing volume of images produced during the closing decades of the century.
 If one controls for the growing rate of image production, however, image reprinting rates remain fairly constant across the period.

 In sum, just as there was no “sudden flood” of text reprints in the wake of either the Gyles v.
 Wilcox (1741) or Donaldson v.
 Beckett (1774) decisions, one finds no great inflection point within the history of eighteenth-century image reprints.
 On the contrary, the evidence presented above suggests that volumes containing derivative images were printed at a roughly constant rate throughout the eighteenth century.
-This is fairly remarkable, as the eighteenth century was home to several prolific pirates, some of whom can be studied more closely with the matching image dataset discussed above.
+This is fairly remarkable, as the eighteenth century was home to several prolific pirates, some of whom can be studied more closely with the results of the analysis discussed above.
 To focus on only one example, we turn now to one of the great printer barons of the eighteenth century: John Hamilton Moore.

 John Hamilton Moore’s Pirate Press